SimonHFrost/jekyll_blog/_posts/2024-04-29-hackmexico.md

 Despite reading the hackathon format documents ahead of time, this change to the theme was pretty unexpected.
 We tried to pivot our Ecobici preparation but it didn’t seem to fit any of the themes well.
 We were pretty disappointed because we had become attached to our Ecobici idea.

-It also turns out participants weren't allowed to leave the premise on the Saturday night, under threat of disqualification.
+It also turns out participants weren't allowed to leave the premises on the Saturday night, under threat of disqualification.
 This might have been okay if we were younger, but meant that we were most probably not going to last the whole event.

 ## The hackathon begins!